ComputationalReflection/ProcessPerformance/README.md

 # ProcessPerformance
-ProcessPerformance is a an easy-to-use command-line tool that provides runtime information about the CPU, memory, and network resources consumed by any combination of running processes.
+ProcessPerformance is an easy-to-use command-line tool that provides runtime information about the CPU, memory, and network resources consumed by any combination of running processes.
 It does not inject code in the program sources or the binaries, avoiding the overhead caused by that measurement technique.
 ProcessPerformance is implemented as an open-source .NET Core application, which runs on Linux, macOS, and Windows.

 ## Prerequisites
 [.NET Core Runtime 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) or higher.